Genericide, Genericized, Generic, and Descriptive Trademarks

-Generic – Common words used for categories of goods or services are not eligible for trademark protection because it would prevent other companies from fairly describing their goods or services.
-For example, if a company were permitted to register Furniture Store for the sale of furniture, all other furniture stores would have difficultly describing their business without committing trademark infringement.
+A generic trademark is a term that is used to describe the type or category of goods or services at issue.
+Generic trademarks are not eligible for trademark protection because it would prevent other companies from fairly describing their goods or services.
+For example, if a company was permitted to register Furniture Store for the sale of furniture, all other furniture stores would have difficultly describing their business without committing trademark infringement.

-It is possible, however, for a descriptive trademark to become distinctive if a company has established exclusive use of the name over a period of time and consumers now associate the descriptive name with the particular company.
-For example, Raisin Bran took on a secondary meaning over time as consumers differentiated the various cereals using raisins and bran from the specific cereal sold by Kellogg’s.
+Merely Descriptive Trademarks – A merely descriptive trademark immediately conveys the quality, feature, function, or characteristic of an applicant’s goods or services.
+Words or phrases that describe the function, use or purpose of the product or service are difficult to protect as trademarks.
+However, it still may be possible to register these types of trademarks to the supplemental register or to the principal register with a section 2(f) designation.
+A descriptive trademark can become distinctive if a company has established exclusive use of the term over a period of time and consumers now associate the descriptive term with the particular company.
+For example, Raisin Bran took on secondary meaning over time as consumers differentiated the various cereals using raisins and bran from the specific cereal sold by Kellogg’s.

 If you are selecting a trademark and are concerned that it may lean toward the descriptive side, or if you have any questions, please feel free to contact us.